 Career prospects are good for psychiatrists due to the aging U.S. population and the growing use of health care to treat mental and emotional illnesses.
-The number of employed physicians and surgeons, including psychiatrists, was expected to grow 22% by 2018, according to the Bureau of Labor Statistics (www.bls.gov).
-The median annual salary for psychiatrists was $186,044 in 2008.
+The number of employed physicians and surgeons, including psychiatrists, was expected to grow 24% for the years 2010 through 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The median annual salary for psychiatrists was $173,330 in 2012.

 Continuing Education Information

 Those who complete a psychiatric residency may apply for fellowships in psychiatry to learn more about a specialty through research and clinical practice.
 Fellowships are available in several areas of psychiatry, including addictions, adolescents, geriatrics and forensics.

 M.S. in Psychiatric Nursing

 Students enrolled in M.S. in Psychiatric Nursing degree programs learn to assess the behavior of patients and provide appropriate care and interventions.
 Master's degree programs in psychiatric nursing usually offer concentrations adult or family psychiatry.
 Psychiatric nurses typically work as part of teams that typically include psychologists, psychiatrists and social workers.
 Psychiatric nursing degree programs require extensive hands-on clinical practice in hospitals and clinics.